armbian/documentation/docs/irc.md

     - It is pretty common for community IRC channels for people to simply *idle* there.
 Many also using so called IRC bouncers https://en.wikipedia.org/wiki/BNC_(software) that keeps their connection to the channel alive.
 - *I wrote 'Hi' but nobody answered.
 How do I get support there?*
     - Probably there is nobody around at the time.
 Keep in mind that all users are spread around the globe and therefore living in many different time zones.
 It is a common habit to simply state your question or issue and then wait patiently for an answer.
-Depending how complex this may take up to a few hours because most Armbian contributions can only cover a specific board family for example.
+Depending how complex this may take up to a few hours because most Armbian contributors have detailed knowledge in a specific board family only.
 - *Is the chat history public as well?*
     - Yes.
 The channel is redundantly logged.
 All logs are open to the public and can be read here: http://irc.armbian.com
 - *Why do some people have odd hostnames like '@armbian/staff/lanefu' or '@unaffiliated/username'?*